-MDIBL Community Lab is accepting applications from College of the Atlantic students for a Science Education Partnership Award (SEPA) “Arsenic in All Seasons” Internship.
-Since 2016, the MDIBL, Dartmouth College, College of the Atlantic, and local schools have collaborated on an effort to raise awareness about the importance of private well water testing.
-Funded through various government grants, this project aims to enable local water testing while also enhancing opportunities for teaching data literacy.
-Interns will assist with many components of the ongoing project including: private well water sampling, data management, data visualization, public outreach efforts, and project design of future areas of study.
-The internship will be based out of Mt.
-Desert Island Community Laboratory in Bar Harbor, ME.
+MDIBL’s Community Environmental Health Laboratory is accepting applications from College of the Atlantic students for a Science Education Partnership Award (SEPA) “Arsenic in All Seasons” internship.
+Since 2016, the MDIBL, Dartmouth College, College of the Atlantic, and secondary schools in Maine and New Hampshire have collaborated in an effort to test private wells for arsenic while raising awareness about the importance of private well water testing.
+Funded through various government grants, this project aims to enable local well water testing while also enhancing opportunities for teaching data literacy.
+Interns will assist with many components of the ongoing project including private well water sampling for arsenic analysis, data management, data visualization, and public outreach and education efforts.

 1. Collect monthly groundwater samples from designated private wells during June-August as part of an ongoing seasonality study and an Environmental Index development project.

-2. Conduct surface water sampling in concert with the National Park Service’s monthly sampling events and other initiatives connected to the development of an Environmental Index of local water quality.
+2. Conduct surface water sampling in concert with the National Park Service’s monthly sampling events and other initiatives connected to local water quality monitoring.

-3. Manage and organize the growing water quality dataset associated with the spatial variation in water chemistry study and seasonality study.
+3. Manage and organize the emerging datasets from these studies.
 Develop new visuals to interpret data and enable dissemination.

-4. Contribute to the maintenance and expansion of the GIS Story Map of the All About Arsenic project which hosts resources for educators and community members.
+4. Contribute to the maintenance and expansion of a GIS Story Map that hosts resources for educators and community members regarding arsenic in groundwater.

 5. Help design and conduct a broad sampling event during mid-late August to capture dry-season water quality of ~80 local private wells.